-*) The immigration rate connects the local population to surrounding populations, but is – by necessity from the standard model design – density independent with respect to the dynamics in Nij.
+*) The migration rates connects the local population to surrounding populations.
+Immigration is – by necessity from the standard model design – density independent with respect to the dynamics in Nij.

 **) Since the process is assumed to obey a Markovian and the mean field principles (standard, mechanistic process), the arena and population system must either be assumed to be infinitely large or the total set of local populations has to be assumed to be demarcated by some kind of physical border.
-Otherwise, net emigration will tend to drive N towards zero (extinction from standard diffusion in open environments).
-Individuals will “leak” from an open border zone to the surroundings.
+Otherwise, net emigration and increased death rate in the border zone will tend to drive N towards zero in open environments (extinction from standard diffusion in combination with local N drifting below critical density where Allée kicks in).
+Individuals will “leak” from an open border zone to the surroundings where N is lower.

 ***) The unit temporal scale for a population system should be considered coarser than the unit scale at the individual level, since the actual scale range under scrutiny typically is larger for population systems.
 In particular, to find the temporal scale where for example 5% of the local population can be expected to be moving past the inter-cell borders of a given unit spatial grid resolution ki=1, one should be expected to find Δt substantially larger than Δt at the individual level.